macilentiores/ChurchStreamGuard/README.md

 This repo can include **two variants**:

 1) **PC-only** (Tkinter window only)
-   - Run on the streaming PC; manual fallback buttons + presets are inside the desktop HUD.
+   Run on the streaming PC; manual fallback buttons + presets are inside the desktop HUD.

 2) **Web HUD** (Tkinter window + built-in web server)
-   - Adds a phone/tablet control page on the same LAN.
-   - Uses a WebSocket connection to the app.
+   Adds a phone/tablet control page on the same LAN and uses a WebSocket connection to the app.

-If your repo has only one script: the current Stream Agent II code has a `WEB_HUD_ENABLED` config flag you can flip on/off. fileciteturn13file2L27-L33
+If you only keep one script, Stream Agent II also supports a `WEB_HUD_ENABLED` config flag you can flip on/off.

 ---